cknow/awesome-validator/docs/any-of.md

 # Any Of

-Will validate if any inner validators validates.
+Will validate if any internal validator is validate.

 Valid values: